kuldeepsingh33/DSAHacktoberFest/README.md

  ![image](https://user-images.githubusercontent.com/69143883/194773259-a00a6520-bd7f-4064-a93f-5cd1d77246e7.png)

-This repository is open to all members of the GitHub community.
-Any member may contribute to this project without being a collaborator.
+This repository is open to all GitHub community members.
+Anyone can contribute without being an official collaborator.

 ## What is Hacktoberfest?
-A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
-Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.
+Hacktoberfest is a month-long celebration from October 1st - 31st, sponsored by Digital Ocean and GitHub.
+It encourages people to contribute to Open Source.
+Create your first pull request to any public repository and start contributing to the open-source developer community.

+For more details, visit the official website: Hacktoberfest.

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

 ## How to make changes in Repo
-  Inside The language Folder Give your file name as same Algo name ,Write your code or make changes and Submit Pull request
+ 1.Inside the language folder, name your file according to the algorithm you're implementing. \
+ 2. Write your code or make changes, then submit a pull request.

 ## Language
   1. [C](https://www.freecodecamp.org/news/what-is-the-c-programming-language-beginner-tutorial/)